-The US denies a vast number of visa applications consistently, for reasons going from the absence of planning to genuine appalling violations concerning the candidate.
+The US denies a vast number of visa applications consistently, from the absence of planning to genuine appalling violations concerning the candidate.
 In the unfortunate event of your visa application being rejected, there is no need to worry.
 Numerous reasons lead to visa rejection.
 The embassy might furnish you with the reason behind the dismissal.
 Some of the primary reasons are:-

 - Failure to provide adequate evidence of assets to finance your schooling.